apigee/api-platform-samples/learn-edge/README.md

 # ![alt text](../images/apigee-logo.png "Apigee Logo")

-## Learn Apigee Edge by doing
+## Learn Apigee Edge

 The Learn Edge series is a hands-on learning experience for beginning Edge developers.
-Each step is designed to be quick and easy to try and teaches a core Apigee Edge concept or technique.
+Each step is designed to be quick and easy to do and teaches a core Apigee Edge concept or technique.
 Each Learn Edge example follows three basic steps:

 1. Deploy it.
 2. Run it.
 3. Trace it.

+The best way to learn Apigee Edge is by doing!

 ### Recommended order of examples